PostHog/posthog.com/contents/founders/cracked-manifesto.md

 - You apply yourself to the craft of your discipline with a quasi-religious fervor.
 The joy comes from the craft itself, not creating shareholder value.

-Hm, sounds pretty ripe for a toxic monoculture of tech bros doing whatever they want while the founders arbitrarily pick new pet projects based on what they last saw DHH tweet, right?
+Hmm, sounds pretty ripe for a toxic monoculture of tech bros doing whatever they want while the founders arbitrarily pick new pet projects based on what they last saw DHH tweet, right?

 No!
 The following are definitely not prerequisites to being cracked: